 - If adding skylights to your kitchen, think about which areas use the most light.
 Perhaps you have a dark corner, or a worktop you’re using throughout the day.
 Adding skylights over practical areas can help cut bills, as you rely less on artificial light.

 - Remember that sunlight will damage your furniture overtime, fading any expensive fabrics.
-Therefore, it’s worth keeping your new skylights away from expensive living room furniture, or looking into UV protective glazing.
+Therefore, it’s worth keeping your new skylights away from expensive living room furniture, or you might consider UV protective glazing.

 Types of skylights